FindMySchool LogoFindMySchool

 The 11-plus selective route is present but not dominant.
 The school provides familiarisation sessions (exposure to style and format) rather than intensive grammar school preparation.
 Families seeking tutoring typically arrange this independently, and the school emphasises that success depends on baseline aptitude rather than coaching intensity.

 St Mary's operates as a Voluntary Aided (VA) Church of England school within Camden's admissions framework.
-Places are allocated through coordinated secondary admissions; it does not operate as an independent application route.
+Reception places are handled through the coordinated primary admissions route; it does not operate as an independent application route.

 Church of England faith is relevant to admissions but is not an absolute barrier.
 Families of all faiths are welcome and serve on the governing body.
 The school explicitly states it welcomes pupils regardless of religious background or belief.

-Applications are made through Camden's coordinated admissions scheme (typically January deadline for September entry).
+Applications are made through Camden's coordinated admissions scheme.
+For Reception entry in September 2027, the application deadline is 15 January 2027, offers are due on 16 April 2027, and the acceptance deadline is 30 April 2027.
 Prospective families should verify current application procedures on the school website and Camden's online portal.

 Applications